 - 1. All Protected information (hard copy documentation) or other sensitive assets for which the RCMP is responsible will be shared with the contractor through pre-approved processes. - 2.
 The information disclosed by the RCMP will be administered, maintained, and disposed of in accordance with the Contract.
 At minimum the contractor must follow the Policy on Government Security. - 3.
-The contractor will immediately notify the RCMP contract authority of any security incidents related to the RCMP information provided. (i.e. loss of sensitive information, accidental or deliberate.) - 4.
+The contractor will promptly notify the RCMP of any unauthorized use or disclosure of the information exchanged under this contract and will furnish the RCMP with details of the unauthorized use or disclosure. (i.e. loss of sensitive information, accidental or deliberate.) - 4.
 Photography is not permitted.
-If photos are required, please contact the Contract Authority and Departmental Security Section - 5.
-The contractor is not permitted to disclose sensitive information (Protected and Classified) provided by the RCMP, to any sub-contractors, without those individuals having the proper RCMP security level required to access the protected information. - 6.
-The RCMP's Departmental Security Section (DSS) reserves the right to conduct inspections of the contractor's facility and systems (including server scans) and to provide guidance on mandatory safeguards (safeguards as specified in this document and possibly additional site specific safeguards).
-Inspections may be performed prior to sensitive information being shared and/or as required (e.g. if the contractor's office relocates).
-The intent of the inspection is to ensure the quality of security safeguards. - To ensure Canada's sovereign control over its data, all sensitive information / data (Protected and Classified) under government control will be stored on servers that reside in Canada.
-All information / data in transit will be appropriately encrypted.
+If photos are required, please contact the Organization Project Authority and Departmental Security Section. - 5.
+The use of personal property, e.g. desktop peripherals, communication devices, portable storage media such as USB sticks, in conjunction with RCMP technology is prohibited - 6.
+The contractor is not permitted to disclose sensitive information provided by the RCMP, to any subcontractors, without those individuals having the proper RCMP security level required to access the protected information. - 7.
+The RCMP's Departmental Security Section (DSS) reserves the right to: - conduct inspections of the contractor's site/premises.
+Inspections may be performed prior to sensitive information being shared and/or as required (i.e. if the contractor's work location relocates).
+The intent of the inspection is to ensure the quality of security safeguards. - request photographic verification of the security safeguards.
+Photographs may be requested prior to sensitive information being shared and/or as required (i.e. if the contractor's work location relocates).
+The intent of the photographs is to ensure the quality of security safeguards.

+- provide guidance on mandatory safeguards (safeguards as specified in this document and possibly additional site specific safeguards). - 8.
+To ensure Canada's sovereign control over its data, all sensitive or protected data under government control will be stored on servers that reside in Canada.
+Data in transit will be appropriately encrypted.